1. Net rule:

 2. Player Eligibility:

 All coaches must carry with them, the proof of age of all of their players during tournament play.
 Teams that cannot prove the age of their players upon demand will forfeit their games and may be removed from the tournament.

 i.
 Proof of age is (PHOTOCOPY) of one of the following: Birth certificate; Health care card; Passport; Driver's License.

 b.
 The category the player is eligible to compete is determined by the age of the player on Dec.
-31, 2019.
+31 of this calendar year.

 c.
 Proof of age must be provided by the coach upon request.
 This request may only come from the tournament whip.